Sarooj

+Its origin (in Persian: Saru) is lime, i.e. limestone mixed with arsenic.

 History

-Mosaddad et al report the use of a mixture consisting of lime, sand and ash in the construction of an 1800 year-old Sasanian bridge-dam on the Karoon river south of Shooshtar.
-The Sheikh's biogas bath-house in Isphahan featured a water-impermeable sarooj composed of lime, egg white, and bamboo dust.
+Mosaddad et al. report the use of a mixture consisting of lime, sand and ash in the construction of an 1800 year-old Sasanian bridge-dam on the Karoon river south of Shooshtar.
+The Sheikh's biogas bath-house in Isfahan featured a water-impermeable sarooj composed of lime, egg white, and bamboo dust.

-Another alternative formulation used for yakchal and water tanks in Iran uses "sand, clay, egg whites, lime, goat hair, and ash in specific proportions."
+Another alternative formulation used for yakhchāl and water tanks in Iran uses "sand, clay, egg whites, lime, goat hair, and ash in specific proportions."
 All of these examples utilize pozzolanic properties and/or incorporate biopolymerization to increase the durability and impermeability of the plaster.

+Soak the soil for at least two weeks with water.
+The water should be free of impurities and suitable for drinking.